Coffee’s Poverty Fighting Power

 A simple “coffee inventory” conducted in 2015 revealed that CRS has been engaged in coffee programming across two divisions for thirteen years.
-Counting the CRS Fair Trade Program in the United States, our coffee footprint spans fifteen countries.
+Counting the CRS Ethical Trade Program in the United States, our coffee footprint spans fifteen countries.
 To date, we have implemented twenty projects worth more than forty-seven million dollars benefitting fifty thousand farmers.
 If we include their families, our coffee programming has reached nearly two hundred fifty thousand people.

 CRS has earned a reputation for leadership in the coffee sector based on its track record of delivering positive impacts on the lives of thousands of smallholder coffee farmers and their families over more than a decade.
 In other words, we didn’t decide to specialize in coffee as much as we decided to invest to maintain the specialization we had already developed.

 Despite the impressive track record to date, we also recognize missed opportunities in our coffee programming, both internally and externally.
 Internally, our investment will deliver improved coordination and leadership of our coffee programming worldwide.